Vinhktn720/Industrial_measurement/README.md

 ## 🖥️ ESP32 (MODBUS TCP Server)

 Runs as a MODBUS TCP server to handle sensor data and calibration logic.
 Supports three different sensors with real-time data updates.
 Communicates with the Node.js client over Wi-Fi using the MODBUS TCP protocol.

-## 🌐 Node.js Client (MODBUS Client & WebSocket Server)

 Acts as a WebSocket server, forwarding sensor data from the ESP32 to the UI.
 Provides an interactive interface for calibration and monitoring.

 ## 🚀 Features